-Turkey ramps up US spat with huge tariffs on cars and other goods
+Qatar throws Turkey a lifeline as spat widens with US

 Although Erdogan says he opposed interest rate hikes, he has not made a clear argument for why Turkey's central bank should keep rates low.

-The central bank announced a handful of marginal measures designed to reassure investors on Monday.
-But analysts are calling on the central bank to deploy much more of its firepower.
+"There has been no sign whatsoever that the authorities are considering an orthodox response to the crisis, including tighter monetary and fiscal policy and measures to improve the central bank's credibility," said William Jackson, chief emerging markets economist at Capital Economics.

-One dollar bought just seven lira at one point this week, compared with fewer than four at the start of the year.
+Jackson said the plunge in the lira was likely to push inflation above 20% and tip the Turkish economy into recession in the coming months.
+One dollar bought just seven lira at one point this week, compared with less than four at the start of the year.

 "No matter how much money we make it finishes because the prices are going up.
 Fruit and vegetable prices are going up," said Sevim Pektas, a housewife, told CNN this week.
 "I do not understand how retired people or people earning minimum wage can afford their rent."

-— Isil Sariyuce, Gul Tuysuz and Charles Riley contributed to this report.
+— Isil Sariyuce, Jomana Karadsheh and Gul Tuysuz contributed to this report.